Wayne Gretzky

 After his retirement in 1999, Gretzky was immediately inducted into the Hockey Hall of Fame, making him the most recent player to have the waiting period waived.
-The NHL retired his jersey number 99 league-wide, making him the only hockey player and one of only three players in professional sports history to receive such an honor, along with Jackie Robinson, whose uniform number 42 was retired by Major League Baseball in 1997, and Bill Russell, whose uniform number 6 was retired by the National Basketball Association in 2022.
+The NHL retired his jersey number 99 league-wide.
 Gretzky was one of six players voted to the International Ice Hockey Federation's (IIHF) Centennial All-Star Team.
+He was inducted into the IIHF Hall of Fame in 2000, and received the Order of Hockey in Canada in 2012.
 Gretzky became executive director for the Canadian national men's hockey team during the 2002 Winter Olympics, in which the team won a gold medal.
 In 2000, he became part-owner of the Phoenix Coyotes, and following the 2004–05 NHL lock-out, he became the team's head coach.
 In 2004, Gretzky was inducted into the Ontario Sports Hall of Fame.
 In September 2009, following the Phoenix Coyotes' bankruptcy, Gretzky resigned as head coach and relinquished his ownership share.
 In October 2016, he returned to the Oilers as a minority partner and vice-chairman of their parent company, Oilers Entertainment Group.
 He left in 2021 to become an analyst on Turner Sports' NHL coverage.